- Home

-With rise of Data Scientist, Financial coder or Trader (aka Citizen Developers) and rapid growth of Jupyter application, the main target of every Citizen Developers are replacing Microsoft Excel with Jupyter application (reference: Jupyter is the new Excel).
+With the rise of Data Scientists, Financial coders or Traders (aka Citizen Developers), and the rapid growth of Jupyter application, the main target of every Citizen Developer is replacing Microsoft Excel with the Jupyter application (reference: Jupyter is the new Excel).

 However, Excel is not obsolete and is still an important file-format/application for businesses.
-It is easy to distribute, and non-IT people (especially your boss) can open it easily rather than having to setup a Jupyter/Python environment.
+It is easy to distribute, and non-IT people (especially your boss) can open it easily rather than having to set up the Jupyter/Python environment.

 This article is the first part of the series that demonstrate how to export financial data and report from Python/Jupyter application to Excel report file using xlwings CE and xlwings Pro libraries.
-The demo application uses content from Refinitiv Data Platform (RDP) as an example data.
+The demo application uses content from Refinitiv Data Platform (RDP) via the ease-of-use Data Library for Python as an example of a dataset.

 Introduction to xlwings

-xlwings is a Python library that makes it easy to call Python from Excel and vice versa.
-The library lets you automate Excel from Python source code to produce reports or to interact with Jupyter notebook applications, replacing VBA macros with Python Code, write UDFs (user-defined functions - Windows only), and remote-control Excel via the REST API.
+xlwings is a Python library that makes it easy to call Python from Excel and vice versa on Windows and macOS.
+The library lets you automate Excel from Python source code to produce reports or to interact with Jupyter notebook applications.
+It also allows you to replace VBA macros with Python Code or write UDFs (user defined functions - Windows only).

-- The xlwings PRO provides more advanced features such as reports, embedded Python code in Excel, video training, a dedicated support channel, and much more.
+• The xlwings PRO provides more advance features such as reports, embedded Python code in Excel, one-click installers for easy deployment, video training, dedicated support and much more.

 Please refer to Financial Reporting with Eikon, xlwings and Excel article which give detail regarding how to integrate xlwings with Eikon Data API.